-The information obtained from your research in this action step and the exposure provided at the orientation workshop will enable you and the CPT to move on to the next step and develop the overall structure of the response and recovery plans for the province.
+The information obtained from your research in this action step and the exposure provided at the orientation workshop will enable you and the CPT to move on to the next step and develop the overall structure of the response and recovery plans for the district municipality.

-Need help with designing the overall structure of the the response and recovery plans for a Level 5 response?
-Then dip into the Resource Folder.
+Need help with designing the overall structure of the the response and recovery plans for a Level 3 and Level 4 response?
+Then dip into the Resource Folder.15